goodbyeaustria/archive/index.md

 ### Thank You - Sponsors

+#### Drinks

+June + April 2016: [BD Swiss](http://careers.bdswiss.com) -- BDSwiss has web job openings in the Vienna office.

+February 2016: [Super-Fi](http://derstandard.at/karriere/jobsuche/vice-cee-super-fi) -- Super-Fi is looking for frontend developers in the Vienna office.

 #### Space / Hosting

 [sektor5](http://www.sektor5.at) -- coworking space for creatives & startups.
 grab a table and join vienna's premier coworking space!

-#### Drinks

-June + April 2016: [BD Swiss](http://careers.bdswiss.com) -- BDSwiss has web job openings in the Vienna office.

-February 2016: [Super-Fi](http://derstandard.at/karriere/jobsuche/jobs/206611/frontend-developer) -- Super-Fi is looking for frontend developer.